 4. The Cleaning Products

-The question how long do mattresses last really is to do with many supporting factors, but quite often depends on the cleaning methods used to clean them.
+The question of how long do mattresses last really is to do with many supporting factors, but quite often depends on the cleaning methods used to clean them.
 For instance, in case of blood stains, you might have to use hydrogen peroxide to get rid.
 Too much of this chemical (and other heavy duty stain removers) would lead to a reduction of mattress life as these are not made to withstand such chemical uses.

 5. Proper Precautions